Learn about the differences between HubSpot CMS vs WordPress CRM and find out how to choose the best platform for your business.

 Protecting your site on WordPress requires more attention and, of course, several plugins and additional software.
 To keep your WordPress site secure, it’s advised to follow best practice:

 Upgrading to the latest WordPress version can repair known vulnerabilities

 To improve security, consider disabling the theme editor

 Look at known security risks and holes in plugins you use and make sure to regularly update them or change to other plugins if/when needed

 Rely on a trusted web hosting service

-Make continuous site backups to save content if the site is hacked
+Make continuous site backups to save content in the event that the site is hacked

 WordPress is a great platform and for years it was the default choice of many companies for several reasons: